sswietoniowski/learning-aspnetcore-rest-api/mvc/README.md

 Update-Database
 ```

-To remove the last migration use:
+To remove the last migration, use:

 ```cmd
 dotnet ef migrations remove